Overview

-RFMOs make sure that fishing activities does not cause significant adverse impact on biodiversity and marine ecosystems.
+RFMOs aim to ensure that fishing activities do not have a significant negative impact on biodiversity and marine ecosystems.

 RFMOs managing fish stocks by geographical area